 Angels, Pigs and Pirates: A Picture Book Story

 Kerstin Meyer is an illustrator.
 She has illustrated many of Cornelia's books and her pictures always hit the right note for Cornelia's stories.
-We paid a visit to Kerstin's studio in Hamburg Altona.
+In summer 2016, we paid a visit to Kerstin's studio in Hamburg Altona.
 Read

 Felt Fervour in the Chamber of Miracles